Quick Answer

 Story drops can still matter

-Game8’s Memory farming coverage points to story stages such as 1-5, 1-6, and 4-8 because repeat clears there can keep feeding useful Memory lines while you continue growing the account.
+Story stages such as 1-5, 1-6, and 4-8 can keep feeding useful Memory lines while you continue growing the account.
+That makes them better repeat options than empty XP-only loops.

 Three Habits That Slow Leveling Down